 Break It Up to Wake It Up

-Susana Fonticoba, owner of ClearPath Strategy, recently wrote an article about how to keep your reader’s attention when you have a long-ish document.
+Susana Fonticoba, owner of ClearPath Strategy, recently wrote an article about how to keep your reader’s attention when you have a long-ish document by breaking it up.
 She was referring to text documents, but her advice applies equally to web pages.

 You know you just love to read a really long document – pages and pages of similar looking text — your eyes get tired after the first few paragraphs.
 And what do you say at this point?
 I’ll just read the rest later.
 But you never do because it’s a hideously boring looking document.